The days of having to take everything with you but the kitchen sink are all but gone.

 Most cottages today are really well-equipped and the only things you need to bring are your food, drink and personal items.

-Heres’ what you can expect:
+Heres’ what you can expect unless noted otherwise in a listing:

 Many cottages include beds that have been freshly made up for your arrival so you don’t need to bring bed linens with you.
 Each listing shows whether sheets and towels are provided.